The thigh muscles (quadriceps) help

 keep the kneecap (patella) stable and in place.
 Weak quadriceps increase the

 patellar tracking disorder.

 tendons also help stabilize the patella.
 If these are too tight or too loose,

 you have a greater risk of patellar tracking disorder.

-of nonsurgical treatment of patellar tracking problems are to decrease
+of nonsurgical treatment of patellar tracking problems are to reduce

 symptoms, increase quadriceps strength and endurance, and return to normal

 function.
 Exercises for patellar tracking disorder are not complicated and can

 be done at home in about 20 minutes a day.